Nexusdecode/blogger2jekyll/README.md

 me via my [blog](http://www.kriscargile.com).
 For support, please see this readme.

 ## License
 Released under the GPL license.
 Use at your own risk.
+Copyright (c) 2012, Cargile Technology Group, LLC.